Brief Agency Overview and Accomplishments

 The Wellness Institute of Greater Buffalo & WNY was incorporated in 1989 as a public benefit organization.
 The Institute's Mission is to create a healthy community.
 The mission is addressed by advocating for and facilitating strategy fostering a regional culture that invests in, encourages and sustains individual, family, organizational and community capacity to practice positive civic, environmental, economic and health enhancing behaviors.
-Strategically guided by the interdisciplinary "healthy community" model, the Institute's work is enhanced through collaboration, networking, advocacy, professional development serives, educational programs, communication, volunteers, innovation and leadership on health promotion and civic engagement issues.
+Strategically guided by the interdisciplinary "healthy community" movement, the Institute's work is enhanced through assessment and visioning , collaboration, networking, advocacy, professional development services, educational programs, communication, volunteers, innovation and leadership on health promotion , civic engagement and quality of life issues.

 OUR SHARED VISION

 Citizens within our communities share in the shaping of our thriving bi-national region.
 Safe and stable neighborhoods, respect for diversity, accessible cultural/recreational opportunities, a healthy population, and lifelong learning provide an exceptional quality of life.
 Our dynamic business climate evolves from a competitive workforce, responsive governance, and a comprehensive transportation system.
 A balanced, sustainable, environment ensures the prosperity and natural resources of our region."

 Selected Institute Highlights/Accomplishments 1989 to 2017 - General Overview: